QR Codes Made Easy.

 What is the catch?

 There isn't one.
-I built it to make a point about how QR codes should work, and to be actually useful while doing it.
+I built it to make a point about how QR codes should work, and to actually be useful while I did.
 If it saves you a headache, pass it to someone who prints things.

 Why does my logo make the code look busier?

 A logo covers part of the code, so the tool turns error correction up to its highest setting.
 That adds backup data, which is what lets a scanner still read the code with your logo sitting on top.
 More dots, but a much safer scan.
-I decode-tested how big a logo can get before it stops scanning.
+Here is how big a logo can get before it stops scanning.

 PNG or SVG, which one do I download?